ABartzGit/angelabartz/ab-project/docs/index.md

       <p>
-        I'm naturally curious and usually have a project underway, whether I'm learning a new tool, experimenting with a website, or figuring out how something works..
+        I'm naturally curious and usually have a project underway, whether I'm learning a new tool, experimenting with a website, or figuring out how something works.
       </p>

       <a href="my-writing-journey/" class="about-home__link">